Who should cite the ChicagoCHEC grant?

 What is considered a product or publication?

-Products and publications that should include an acknowledgment of the ChicagoCHEC grant include:
+Products and publications that must acknowledge the ChicagoCHEC grant include:

 - Journals and books